 3. You should, ideally speaking, first prepare for the Mains and then for the Preliminary.
 In case of a time crunch, three months is more than sufficient to see you through if you have a decent background with the subjects.
 Again, this might be sufficient in Haryana where the number of subjects are lesser but insufficient in Rajasthan with 40+ legislation being tested.
 Others like Delhi or UP have a GK component, that can increase the time you must spend of studying.

 4. For Mains, stress on fundamentally understanding the material.
 Sections and unrelated specifics can be ignored as most examinations will provide a bare act during the course of the paper.
 It is your familiarity with the bare act, questioning attitude for the rationale behind usage of words or sentences in statements and problems as well as generally knowledge of application of a section will see you through with flying colors.

 5. For example, reading the bare act time and again, being aware of what lies where and the ability to remember information from the index of sections consitutes familiarity with the bare act.
 The questioning attitude will help you in your Law Mains, the Essays, the GK paper as well as the interview.
 Do not ignore it.
 If you have not studied a particular point, this attitude will help you eliminate the wrong options.
 Understanding application of sections will come through pursuing commentaries and digest or by following cases in the related fields.

-6. For prelimnary examinations, we have to have an overview of the subjects and good knowledge about the landmark cases and the history of legal setup in India and abroad.
+6. For preliminary examinations, we have to have an overview of the subjects and good knowledge about the landmark cases and the history of legal setup in India and abroad.
 For example, Who was the first Chief Justice of India?
 Where is the International Court of Justice situated?
 How many judges are there in the ICJ? etc. Illustrations and important provios should never be ignored.